ovh/docs/pages/cloud/private-cloud/ajout_de_bloc_ip/guide.en-ie.md

 ![nexthop field](images/api-result.png){.thumbnail}

-If you need to detach the IP block, you can use the following API call to move the IP addresses to "IP parking":
+If you need to detach the IP block, you can use the following API call to move the IP into the "IP parking" section:

 > [!api]
 >